NHSDigital/nhs-notify-supplier-api/specification/api/components/documentation/APIDescription.md

 ## API status and roadmap

-This API is [in development](https://digital.nhs.uk/developer/guides-and-documentation/reference-guide#statuses) meaning:
+This API is [in production, beta](https://digital.nhs.uk/developer/guides-and-documentation/reference-guide#statuses).
+We are onboarding partners to use it.

-* it is available for testing in the integration environment
-* we expect to make breaking changes based on developer feedback
+We may make additive non-breaking changes to the API without notice, for example the addition of fields to a response or callback, or new optional fields to a request.

 ## Service Level

-TBD
+This service is a [silver](https://digital.nhs.uk/services/reference-guide#service-levels) service, meaning it is available 24 hours a day, 365 days a year and supported from 8am to 6pm, Monday to Friday excluding bank holidays.
 For more details, see [service levels](https://digital.nhs.uk/developer/guides-and-documentation/reference-guide#service-levels).

 ## Technology